Out of Control (Hoobastank song)

-"Out of Control" is a song by American rock band Hoobastank, released as the lead single from their second studio album, The Reason (2003).
+"Out of Control" is a song by the American rock band Hoobastank, released as the lead single from their second studio album, The Reason (2003).
 It charted at No. 16 on the US Hot Mainstream Rock Tracks chart and at No. 9 on the US Hot Modern Rock Tracks chart.

 The song features guest vocals from Lostprophets' frontman Ian Watkins and turntablist Jamie Oliver.

 Music video

 The music video was directed by Nathan Cox.
 It features the group entering a club and performing to dizzying camera shots as crowds cheer them on.